 Seeing the sites in Bandar Seri Begawan was a great way to spend the day while in Brunei.
 It’s definitely worth thinking about doing especially if you are looking for something to do while in transit.
 You can even book a Brunei transit guided tour that picks you up from the airport.

-It is also a good spot to take the family especially if you want to participate in outdoor actives.
+It is also a good spot to take the family especially if you want to participate in outdoor activities.
 Like taking a Sunset River Safari to look for Proboscis Monkeys or even diving.

 As a Muslim country, they do have stricter rules than some other countries in the area, like no selling of alcohol.
 But don’t let this deter you from going there.
 Even just for a few days to explore and experience the culture.
 Next time I would stay longer and head out to places like Ulu Temborong National park.